Sweet Tooth (Vertigo): Television series adaptation

 On November 16, 2018, it was announced that streaming service Hulu had given a pilot order to a potential television series adaptation of the comic book series.
-The pilot is expected to be written and directed by Jim Mickle who is also set to executive produce alongside Robert Downey Jr., Susan Downey, Amanda Burrell, and Linda Moran.
-Production companies involved with the pilot are slated to consist of Team Downey and Warner Bros.
+The pilot was written and directed by Jim Mickle who also executive produced alongside Robert Downey Jr., Susan Downey, Amanda Burrell, and Linda Moran.
+Production companies involved with the pilot are Team Downey and Warner Bros.
 Television.
 On April 9, 2020, it was announced that the series has been moved from Hulu to Netflix.
-On May 12, 2020, Netflix had given the production a series order for a first season consisting of eight episodes.
+On May 12, 2020, Netflix had given the production a series order for a first season consisting of eight episodes and starring Nonso Anozie as Tommy Jeppard, Christian Convery as Sweet Tooth/Gus, and narrated by James Brolin.
 Sweet Tooth premiered on June 4, 2021.